rtCamp/Frappe-Manager/docs/guides/backup-restore.md

   --with-private-files sites/mybench.localhost/private/backups/20260824_143000-mybench_localhost-private-files.tar
 ```

 `--with-public-files` and `--with-private-files` are `bench restore` flags, and both take the path to a tar file.
-At the `MySQL root password:` prompt, the user is `root` and the password is in `~/frappe/services/secrets/db_root_password.txt` on the host, which is where fm keeps the `global-db` root credential.
+At the `MySQL root password:` prompt, the user is `root` and the password is in `~/frappe/services/secrets/db_root_password.txt` on the host, which is where fm keeps the `mariadb` root credential.
 For a scripted restore, pass `--db-root-username` and `--db-root-password` on the command line instead of waiting for the prompt.

 !!! danger "An external database has no root credential to hand it"
     On a bench with a `[database]` entry the schema lives on a server fm does not own. `bench restore` will still try to drop the schema and the login and recreate them, and fm holds no administrative credential for that server: `--db-admin-user` is create-time only and is never written to disk.
 Restoring there is between you and your database provider.
 See [External Database](external-database.md).